 ALA Cycle Insurance is an excellent choice if you are passionate about keeping your bike safe.
 Unfortunately bike theft is common and road accidents do happen, and our policy is designed to help.
 It will protect you in the event of an accident while out and about, or if your bike is stolen while secured on your property or in a public area.
 Our cycling insurance covers bikes up to the value of £6,000—much more than what you would get on home insurance.

 If your bike is less than three years old, we will replace it with a new-for-old alternative.
 If it is more than three years old, we will replace it with a like-for-like alternative.
 If you have a BMX, e-bike, road cycle or touring cycle, or you use your bike to commute, we’ve got a policy just for you.

 As well as several types of cycle insurance, ALA offers a number of optional covers and a greater level of flexibility than you will find with contents insurance.
-Optional policy add-ons include worldwide coverage, personal accident cover and cycle rescue.
+Optional policy add-ons include personal accident cover, public liability, legal cover, accessory cover and cycle hire replacement.
 These covers as well as our policy exclusions and restrictions are detailed in our Insurance Product Information Document (IPID).